cTn-dev/Excavator-GUI/README.md

 If you don't agree with this, please don't use it!<br />

 ### TODO List
-- Backup Pools (automatic switch in case pool goes down)
-- Overclocking profiles attached to specific jobs instead of single overclocking setup
 - Better support for AMD cards - i currently don't own an AMD card, so this might take a while, sorry :(
 - Have a feature idea?
 Let me know through the Issue section [here](https://github.com/cTn-dev/Excavator-GUI/issues)

 ### Changelog
+06.07.2017 @ 0.3 - Use it with Excavator version 1.2.9a
+- Added Backup Pools functionality (unlimited amount of backup pools for each job)
+- Added Overclocking Profiles functionality (unlimited amount of profiles)
+- Bugfixes & Small UI enhancements

 03.07.2017 @ 0.2 - Use it with Excavator version 1.2.9a
 - Added confirmation dialogs for job/pool/wallet removal
 - Fix Overclocking fan speed always showing as auto